MD2Korg/CerebralCortex/README.md

 ## Optional: Steps to Explore Underlying Services

 Use the commands below to confirm that everything is installed and working correctly.
 Docker-Compose commands can be used to interact with Cerebral Cortex's containers.
 The following commands lists the the status of all the services used by CerebralCortex.
+Most containers for Cerebral Cortex will report a (healthy) state as long as they are running.

 ```bash
 docker-compose ps